catalyst-cloud/catalystcloud-docs/source/images/launching-from-custom-image.rst

 #########################################

-On the dashboard you will find the image you uploaded under the *Images* section of the dashboard.
-You can either click on the *Launch* button next to your Image, or go to the Instances section and create a new instance.
+On the dashboard you will find the image you uploaded under the *Images* section.
+From here, you can either click on the *Launch* button next to your Image, or go to the Instances section and create a new instance.

-Regardless of the method you use, you will reach the "Source" section when creating your new instance.
-Select “Boot from image (creates a new volume).” as the instance boot source.
-Also ensure the volume size is at least the same size as the image uploaded:
+Regardless of the method you use, once you reach the "Source" section of instance creation select “Boot from image (creates a new volume).” as the boot source.
+Then find your custom image from the list below (if you clicked *launch* straight from the image menu it should already be selected.)
+Also ensure the volume size is at least the same size as the image
+uploaded:

 .. image:: _static/launching-image-boot-cut.png